API & Webhooks

 Retry Policy

-If your webhook endpoint returns a non-2xx status code, BuildVoiceAI retries the request:
+If your webhook endpoint returns a non-2xx status code or does not respond within 10 seconds, BuildVoiceAI retries the request with exponential backoff:

 Troubleshooting